luigisaetta/my-speaker-recognition/vm-creation.md

 * (base) ubuntu@yourvm-name:~$

-Now, it is time to create the environment called fastapi1, with all the needed Python libraries.
+Now, it is time to create the environment called **fastapi1**, with all the needed Python libraries.

-For that we provide you the environment.
+For that we provide you the environment.yml file, containing the list of all Python packages that need to be installed.

+Clone the github repository, the move in the speaker directory and execute the command

+* conda env create --file environment.yml